sup3rgiu/stickBrush/README.md

 # convForm

-A plugin that transforms a form into a interative chat.
+A plugin that transforms a form into a interative chat!

 #### [Demo](https://eduardotkoller.github.io/convForm)